-The Board of Directors has adopted a Code of Conduct that applies to the Company's directors, executives (including its President and Chief Executive Officer and Executive Vice President & Chief Financial Officer) and employees.
-The Board has also adopted a Director Code of Conduct.
-These Codes are posted on the Company's website at www.endo.com, under "Investors-Corporate Governance-Code of Conduct."
+The Board of Directors has adopted a Code of Conduct that applies to the Company's directors, executive officers (including its President and Chief Executive Officer and Executive Vice President and Chief Financial Officer) and other employees (Endo Code).
+The Board has also adopted a Code of Conduct for the Board of Directors (Director Code).
+These Codes are posted on the Company's website at www.endo.com.
+The Endo Code is available under "Our Responsibility-Corporate Compliance-Code of Conduct," and the Director Code is available under "Investors-Corporate Governance-Code of Conduct."
+Any waiver of either Code for a director or executive officer of the Company, as applicable, may be made only by the Board of Directors or a Committee of the Board and will be disclosed on the Company's website if required by law or stock exchange requirements.